-Today I have a couple of lovely autumnal recipes for you, one sweet and one savoury.
+Today I have a couple of lovely autumnal recipes for you, one sweet and one savory.
 I’ve made this simple Spiced Apple Cake couple of weeks ago and because apples are in season now, a good old apple cake is the best thing to bake now.

 The recipe is a variation of my other apple cake recipes, but you can never have enough in your collection.